Kevin Harvick Incorporated: Truck No. 2, 4 & 92 history

 Former motocross champion Ricky Carmichael was signed to KHI in 2009, which changed its number to No. 4 out of deference to Carmichael, who raced No. 4 for most of his career.
 Monster Energy sponsored the truck.
 Carmichael was caught up in an accident in the season opener.
 The team rebounded and scored a better finish at the Auto Club Speedway.
 Carmichael was set to make 14 of the 25 Camping World Truck Series races, with J. R. Fitzpatrick filling out the rest of the schedule.
-Carmichael and Monster Energy left KHI at the end of the season to race for Turner Motorsports.
+Carmichael and Monster Energy left KHI at the end of the season to race for Turner Scott Motorsports.
 Ryan Newman and Kevin Harvick also drove the entry for a combined 4 races.